NilPointer-Software/bdfd-wiki/src/bdscript/channelExists.md

 ```

 ### Breakdown
-- `channelID` - The "channel" which the bot checks.
+- `channelID` - The channel which the bot checks for.